lizastark/computational-craft-2019/finalBrief.md

 # Final Brief
 The goal of your final project is to show me that you have a grasp of the materials, concepts, skills, and knowledge that we learned over the semester.
 Other than that, there is no prompt or rule set for the project - it is open.
 You can do an in depth study of a process or material, create an object, etc. In addition to the project, you must create a tutorial for all or a subset of your project.
 This can take any form you like - zine, Instructable, book, essay, photo essay, etc. See below for more details.
 You may combine it with other classes, but you MUST clear it with me first.

+You must submit your final project proposal by **MONDAY, DECEMBER 2**.
+This should include a brief description of what you will do, how you plan to create your tutorial, and any sketches/diagrams.

 ## Due Wednesday, Dec 11

 **1) WORKING PROTOTYPE**